soil-initiative/stacks/proposals/stacks/Overview.md

 ## Summary

-This proposal outlines a suite of features that can be used to implement various patterns of non-sequential control flow: coroutines (both symmetric and asymmetric), support for asynchronous I/O, yield-style generators and many more.
+This proposal outlines a suite of features that can be used to implement various patterns of non-sequential control flow: coroutines (both symmetric and asymmetric), support for asynchronous I/O, delimited continuations and many more.

 The key abstractions revolve around the concept of a stack as a manageable entity and switching control between stacks.